MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Details

 When ingesting data in bulk, there's an optimal size of about 1 GB of uncompressed data.
-Ingestion of blobs with much less data is non-optimal, so in queued ingestion the service will batch small blobs together.
+Ingestion of blobs with much less data is sub-optimal, so in queued ingestion the service will batch small blobs together.

 Batches are sealed when the first condition is met: